HDLxGraph: Bridging Large Language Models and HDL Repositories via HDL Graph Databases: Introduction

-Inspired by recent advancements in Graph RAG~\cite{edge2024localglobalgraphrag,guo2024lightragsimplefastretrievalaugmented} and the characteristics of HDL codes, we propose integrating graph-based structures into HDL-specific RAGs to address the aforementioned challenges.
-Specifically, we introduce {\name}, a novel hybrid graph-enhanced RAG framework, which incorporates two HDL-specific graphs: Abstract Syntax Trees (ASTs) and Data Flow Graphs (DFGs).
-Using ASTs, we partition the HDL repository with about several thousand lines of code into a \textbf{code graph view} containing multi-level entity relationships.
-While DFGs provide a more precise \textbf{hardware graph view} of signal-level flow to reflect the circuit topology.
-By integrating structural properties into semantic information, {\name} significantly enhances LLMs' understanding of code structures through AST retrieval, enabling multi-level reasoning for complex HDL codes and ambiguous queries, while demonstrating extensibility across three downstream applications: code search, debugging, and completion, through signal-level task-specific retrieval achieved by DFG.
-Furthermore, due to the identified absence of comprehensive HDL code search benchmarks containing question-answer pairs with multi-level relationships (as the example in Figure~\ref{fig:similarity-search_limitations_fig0}), we extend {\name} framework to address this gap, generating a benchmark, dubbed as HDLSearch.
-Our key contributions are summarized as follows:
+Inspired by recent advances in \textit{Graph Retrieval-Augmented Generation} (Graph RAG)~\cite{edge2024localglobalgraphrag,guo2024lightragsimplefastretrievalaugmented} and the inherent graphic characteristics of HDL codes, we propose integrating HDL-specific graph structures into HDL-specific RAGs to address the aforementioned mismatches.
+To this end, we introduce {\name}, a novel hybrid graph-enhanced RAG framework, which incorporates two HDL-specific graphs: Abstract Syntax Trees (ASTs) and Data Flow Graphs (DFGs).
+Using ASTs, we parse a HDL repository, even with tens of thousands of code lines, into a \textbf{code graph view} containing multi-level entity hierarchy, including modules, blocks and signals.
+By abstracting DFGs from the signal-level connections in the ASTs, we further construct a precise \textbf{hardware signal graph view} representing the signal-level data flow within the hardware design.

+We use an HDL debugging example for a CVA6 RISC-V implementation, which contains over 30 modules~\cite{cva6}, to demonstrate the advantages of {\name} (shown in Figure~\ref{fig:similarity-search_limitations_fig0} (bottom)).
+Conventional similarity-based RAGs often mislead retrieval to \texttt{cva6\_icache.sv} due to the frequent presence of keywords containing ``Cache'' in the natural language query.
+In contrast, {\name} can address this issue through AST- and DGS-integrated retrieval: 1) The AST explicitly reveals the hierarchical hardware structure.
+When analyzing natural language queries, {\name} can align the flat and sequential descriptions with the hierarchical HDL structure, even if the keywords indicating hierarchy appear only once or out of structural order.
+Consequently, {\name} accurately locates the relevant file \texttt{frontend.sv}.
+2) To identify and correct the bug, {\name} then traces through the DFG from the queried buggy signal description to the actual buggy signal, \texttt{if\_ready} in this example, and guides the HDL correction for debugging.

+Besides developing {\name}, we also identify the lack of comprehensive HDL code search benchmarks that include question–answer pairs derived from repository-level HDL projects.
+To address this gap, we further extend {\name} to construct a new benchmark, dubbed {HDLSearch}.